-This is the first time that I have seen Kingham pitch since he was in West Virginia in 2011 and there was a noticeable difference right from the start — his velocity.
-Two years ago, the highest I had his fastball against the Lakewood BlueClaws was 92 MPH, and that was just once.
+This is the first time that I have seen Kingham pitch since he was in West Virginia in 2012 and there was a noticeable difference right from the start — his velocity.
+A year ago, the first time I saw him, the highest I had his fastball against the Lakewood BlueClaws was 92 MPH, and that was just once.
+He touched 94 MPH in a start later that season.
 Tonight he hit 96 MPH three times and was sitting 93-95 through the first four innings.

 In the first inning, Kingham walked the lead-off batter, then got an out on a grounder to shortstop.
 Following that, he had three straight AB’s in which the Thunder batters hit the ball hard, bringing home two runs.
 Kingham gave up a triple, then a deep fly ball that resulted in a sacrifice fly.
 The last batter laced a single into left field.
 Through five batters, he threw 24 pitches and looked very bad.
 However, Kingham faced just 18 batters to get the last 15 outs of his start, walking two and giving up a bloop single to center field.